chichiwang/notes/languages/javascript/you-dont-know-js/02-scope-and-closures/appendixA/README.md

 * `let` is useful
 * `const` has limited utility
 * The best of both worlds: `var` _and_ `let`

+#### Don't Throw Out `var`
+Claims that `var` is broken, deprecated, outdated, dangerous, or ill-designed are incorrect.

+While `var` is not always the correct declarator to use for every declaration in a program, it has its uses.

+`let` is great for block-scoped declarations (it is the author's opinion that implementing a TDZ was a mistake), and should be used often.

 [▲ Return to Sections](#sections)